 While there are vast amounts of kittens available for willing pet enthusiasts, cat breeding is done to advance a certain breed, producing the highest quality offspring and expanding the breed’s lines.

-Here are 15 most expensive cat breeds with the biggest price tags around.
+Here are the 15 most expensive cat breeds with the biggest price tags around.

 #15.
 Scottish Fold: $500-$2,000